 - Details for undergraduate courses

 - Level 2 core unit in the Automation and Robotics Engineering; Biomedical Engineering; Civil Engineering; Electrical and Electronic Engineering; Environmental Engineering; Mechanical Engineering; Mining Engineering major sequences

 - Engineering mechanics is the study of how physical systems behave under applied forces and moments.
 In this unit students are introduced to the fundamental tools and techniques used to analyse a range of 2D engineering mechanics problems.
 Topics include the relationship between displacement, velocity and acceleration, coordinate systems, forces and moments, free body diagrams, static equilibrium, and momentum and energy methods.
 Throughout the unit, students will also be exposed to causes of structural failure and how failure can affect people and the environment.

 - Students are able to (1) apply a range of techniques to determine the kinematics of particles moving in the plane and simple rigid bodies undergoing fixed axis rotation; (2) apply the principle of static equilibrium to rigid bodies and 2D structures to determine external and internal forces and moments; (3) apply momentum and energy methods to determine the dynamics of particles moving in the plane and simple rigid bodies undergoing fixed axis rotation; (4) discuss the causes and impact of failure of engineering structures on people and the environment; and (5) communicate working clearly and concisely using standard engineering processes and conventions.

-- Indicative assessments in this unit are as follows: (1) quizzes; (2) group assignment; and (3) examinations.
+- Indicative assessments in this unit are as follows: (1) in-class quizzes and online assignments; (2) group lab reports; and (3) examinations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)